auth0/Auth0.Android/V2_MIGRATION_GUIDE.md

 `AuthenticationAPIClient` contains many changes to the return type of methods as a result.
 The full changes can be found below, but in summary:

-- Any method that returned a `ParameterizableRequest` now returns a `Request`.
-- Any method that returned a `TokenRequest` now returns a `Request`.
+- Any methods that returned a `ParameterizableRequest`, `TokenRequest`, or `DatabaseConnectionRequest, now returns a `Request`.
 - Any method that returned a `AuthRequest` now returns an `AuthenticationRequest`.

 If you are using the return type of any of these methods directly, you will need to change your code to expect the type as documented above.
 If you are chaining a call to `start` or `execute` to make the request, no changes are required.